Tejashwi seeks to rankle Nitish, ends up getting ticked off | Politics

-Thakur was a former Chief Minister and OBC stalwart whomKumar as well as Yadavs father Lalu Prasad consider theirmentors.
+Thakur was a former Chief Minister and OBC stalwart whomKumar as well as Yadavs father Lalu Prasad consider theirmentor.
 His 117thbirth anniversary was celebrated on Sunday.

 The 31 years old opposition leader, who likes to ranklethe chief minister with critical posts on his Twitter handle,came out with a couple of caustic tweets demanding the highestcivilian honour for the late leader.